tnguyen2620/DepthChart/README.md

 # README

 ### A few notes on the solution:
+- The solution contain 2 projects, the `DepthChart` project is a Console App with all the classes and models required.
+Running the `Program.cs` file will provide the same output as the challenge description.
+The test project `DepthChart.Tests` have unit tests to test the functionality of the `TeamDepthChart` class.
+The tests cover various scenarios including adding players, removing players, and retrieving backups.
+The tests also include edge cases such as adding a player to a non-existent position and removing a player who is not in the depth chart.
 - This solution allows for multiple sports with the ability to have many teams per sports.
 - A team object contains the `Sport` type (`enum`) and the `Name` of the team (`string`).
 - Each time a `TeamDepthChart` object is created, it is associated with a team.
 This allows the application to have